jondentonschneider/jondentonschneider.github.io/_pages/research.md

 <p>
   Eradicating the Disease of the Empty Granary: Health, Structural Transformation, and Intergenerational Mobility in West Africa (<i>with <a href="https://sites.google.com/site/cocarn07">Conor Owen Carney</a></i>)
  <blockquote>
   <i>Guinea worm disease (GWD) was known as "the disease of the empty granary" because it often incapacitated adult farmers for weeks during peak agricultural seasons.
 Using a difference-in-differences design, we show that its post-1989 eradication from Ghana increased agricultural productivity in formerly high-GWD districts and improved structural transformation-related outcomes among men born in these areas.
 We also find spillover effects onto other generations: their children are more likely to be literate and their mothers are more likely to still be alive.
-These results show that health&mdash; and especially neglected tropical disease control&mdash; can be an important input into macroeconomic development.</i>
+These results show that health&mdash;and especially neglected tropical disease control&mdash;can be an important input into macroeconomic development.</i>
  </blockquote>
 </p>